 What's going on?

-Um, I just wanted to say that, you know, I agree with all your uh your predictions and policies and what you need to do, but you know, I think the bottom line is that we need to remember that the Supreme Court justices have to be appointed in this next term, and that for no other reason we don't want Hillary appointing these judges because they'll be liberal.
+But, you know, I think the bottom line is that we need to remember that the Supreme Court justices have to be appointed in this next term, and that for no other reason, we don't want Hillary appointing these judges because they'll be liberals.

-We need to have conservative judges and all these other issues, the law and immigration and taxes and trade, all that we worked out through Congress, and he'll do it.
+We need to have conservative judges and all these other issues, the law and immigration and taxes and trade, all of that we've worked out through Congress, and he'll do it.

-But we gotta appoint those judges for our children and grandchildren to make sure that they're gonna have um the support they need in the future.
+But we've got to appoint those judges for our children and grandchildren to make sure that they're going to have the support they need in the future.

-I think when Trump lays out, and I'm pretty confident in this because of what he said to me in interviews, I think when he lays out his pool of candidates for the Supreme Court, I am hopeful that they're all gonna be originalists.
+I think when Trump lays out, and I'm pretty confident in this because of what he said to me in interviews, I think when he lays out his pool of candidates for the Supreme Court, I am hopeful that they're all going to be originalists.

-They'll all be in the vein of of Justice Thomas and and the recently departed Justice Scalia.
+They'll all be in the vein of Justice Thomas and the recently departed Justice Galia.

 That's my hope and prayer.

-And if it is, I think you're gonna see a lot of people that were out there saying he's there's no difference between him and Hillary.
+And if it is, I think you're going to see a lot of people that were out there saying there's no difference between him and Hillary.

-I think that you they might be uh find it refreshing.
+I think that they might be, find it refreshing.

-And might on that reason alone, uh that's enough to support anybody for president, because that's gonna impact the country for generations.
+And might, on that reason alone, that's enough to support anybody for president because that's going to impact the country for generations.

-He's the speaker of the house, he's the highest ranking elected Republican in the country right now.
+He's the highest-ranking elected Republican in the country right now.

 He's the chairman of the convention.